kubeflow/website/content/en/docs/components/katib/early-stopping.md

 You have to install [jq](https://stedolan.github.io/jq/download/), to run below commands.

-Check early stopped trials in your experiment:
+Check the early stopped trials in your experiment:

 ```shell
 kubectl get experiment <experiment-name>  -n <experiment-namespace> -o json | jq -r ".status"